Karl Muzakë Thopia

-Karl Muzakë-Thopia, also known as Karl Muzaka Thopia was a 15th-century Albanian nobleman and military commander in service of the League of Lezhë.
+Karl Muzakë-Thopia, also known as Karl Muzaka Thopia, was a 15th-century Albanian nobleman and military commander in service of the League of Lezhë.
 He was garrisoned as the commander of Berat at the Berat Castle, which is the location of his death, and the brother in-law of Albanian national hero Skanderbeg.

 Life

 Early life and ancestry

 Karl was born during the years 1415–1420 into the aristocratic Thopia family who were a noble Albanian family who ruled over Central Albania.
 His father was Andrea II Thopia, lord of Scuria (near modern-day Durrës), whilst his mother remains absent and unknown from historical sources.
-Not much is documented about Karl’s early life.
+Not much is documented about Karl's early life.

 Divorce and controversy

-On January 26, 1445 in Musachiana, which was between Krujë and Durrës, by the order of her older brother Skanderbeg, Mamica Kastrioti married Karl.
+On January 26, 1445, in Musachiana, which was between Krujë and Durrës, by the order of her older brother Skanderbeg, Mamica Kastrioti married Karl.
 This was controversial because Karl Muzakë Thopia was already married to Suina Muzaka before marrying Mamica, with whom he had two children.
-Mamica's brother, Skanderbeg, broke up Karl's marriage to Suina Muzaka against everyone's wishes, including those of the children, and forced him to marry his sister.
+Mamica's brother, Skanderbeg, broke up Karl's marriage to Suina Muzaka against everyone's wishes, including those of the children, and forced him to marry his sister, as part of Skanderbeg's bid to create alliances with local Albanian princes.

 This however wasn't the only notable event that took place on the wedding day.
 A dispute had occurred between the two princes Lekë Dukagjini and Lekë Zaharia, at the center of the dispute was Irene Dushmani Princess of Zadrima and Pult and the only child of Lekë Dushmani.
 Both the princes had fallen in love with the princess and when Irene arrived at the wedding the hostilities erupted.
 They lost their heads and rushed at each other's throats.

 Vrana Konti and Vladan Jurica tried separating the two princes but this resulted in them getting severely wounded, Vrana in his arm and Vladan on his head.
 This assault between the two princes led to a real battle between the two prince's men.
 The battle initially appeared to favor the forces of Lekë Dukagjini, until Lekë Zaharia charged at his rival and, with a powerful blow, felled him to the ground.
 At a critical moment, Vrana Konti and Vladan Jurica intervened decisively, bringing the battle to a close.
 The aftermath saw 105 dead and approximately 200 wounded strewn across the battlefield.